robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 Some one should review and (optionally some one else) must approve the changes.
 If jenkins job verification also succeeds, the changes get automatically merged and pushed out to [github repo](github.com/Juniper/contrail-controller)

+# Interdependent changes across different projects (git repos)
+If you have changes spread across different git repos, then CI cannot handle it, as it does so with only one git repo at a time.
+In such cases, please follow this process.

+o Make your changes and do 'git review' for all the change sets necessary. o Get your changes reviewed and approved o Stand alone changes, which does not break (build and tests) automatically will get merged via the usual CI process o Run single node sanity tests (fab run_sanity:ci_sanity) using your image in both centos and in ubuntu (External to Juniper folks can request assistance from ci-admin@opencontrail.org for this part) o Email the test results URL and all review entry URLs to ci-admin@opencontrail.org with a request to merge the changes o For controller project, one has to run and send "scons test" result output as well. (exit code must be 0). o CI Team can then do the needful to get the changes merged together.

+IOW, we follow what CI is doing for all other independent commits, thus keeping the build sane.

 ## FAQ